Twisted Standard Model in noncommutative geometry I: the field content: Gauge Transformations

 From \eqref{eq:ularur+} and \eqref{eq:U} one obtains the explicit forms of $(A^u)^r$ and $(A^u)^l$

 The final result follow substituting $\frak H_{1,2}$ with their explicit formulas \eqref{eq:defH}. \end{proof}

-One easily checks that for a selfadjoint diagonal twisted $1$-form $A_Y$ (that is, from corollary \ref{cor:higgs}, when $H_1^\dag = H_2=H_r$ and ${H'_1}^\dag = H'_2=H_l$) then a twist-invariant unitary $u$ (i.e. $\sf q' = \sf q$ and $\boldsymbol\alpha' =\boldsymbol\alpha + K$) not only preserves the selfadjointness of the free $1$-form by proposition \ref{prop:uselfadjoint}, but also the selfadjointness of $A_Y$, provided that $K=0$ (if $K\neq0$, then $H_1$ and $H_2$ undergo different gauge transformations, thus forbidding the identification $H_1^\dag=H_2=H_r$ -- and similarly for $H_l$ -- and therefore forcing $A_Y$ not to be selfadjoint).
-For this reason, from now on we will assume $K=0$.
-With this caveat, the gauge transformation of lemma \ref{lem:gaugeHiggs} then reads more clearly as a law of transformation of the complex components \eqref{eq:Higgscomp} of the quaternionic fields $H_r$ and $H_l$.
+A unitary $u$ that preserves the selfadjointness of the unimodular free $1$-form (Prop. \ref{prop:uselfadjoint}) also preserves the selfadjointness of $A_Y$ if, and only if, $K=0$.
+Indeed, in that case $u$ is twist-invariant (i.e. $\boldsymbol q' = \boldsymbol q$ and $\boldsymbol\alpha' =\boldsymbol\alpha$) and one easily checks that for a selfadjoint $A_Y$ (that is $H_1^\dag = H_2=H_r$ and ${H'_1}^\dag = H'_2=H_l$ by corollary \ref{cor:higgs}) then $A_Y^u$ is selfadjoint as well.
+If $K\neq0$, then $H_1$ and $H_2$ undergo different gauge transformations, forbidding $A_Y^u$ to be selfadjoint.
+For this reason, from now on we take $K=0$.
+With this caveat, the gauge transformation of lemma \ref{lem:gaugeHiggs} then reads as a law of transformation of the complex components \eqref{eq:Higgscomp} of the quaternionic fields $H_r$ and $H_l$.